marcusz/steady/README.md

 # steady::vector<T>
-This is a fast and reliable persistent vector class for C++.
-It is also thread safe.
+This is a fast and reliable persistent (immutable) vector class for C++.
+It is safe to use in threaded program.

-"Persistent" means that all objects are immutable and when you "modify" the vector you get a copy of it with your changes integrated.
+"Persistent" means that all vectors are immutable and when you "modify" the vector you get a copy of it with your changes integrated.
 Internally, the different generations of the vector object shares most state so this is very fast and uses little memory.
 This is done using atomic reference counting.

 Since vectors never change, there is no need for thread synchronization like mutexes!